odoo/owl/signal.md

   - A similar situation happened with onWillUpdateProps (see Transition)
   - solution: prevent tracking reads in onWillStart and onWillUpdateProps

+# derived
+## todo
+- unsubscribe from derived when there is no need to read from them
+-

 # optimization
 - fragmented memory
 - Entity-Component-System